 - Best cross-functional integration resulting in reliable management information

-- Consistency and ease of use, analysis, and access
+- Consistency and ease of use, analysis and easy access

 What measurable benefits can you get from an IWMS?

-Cost transparency and efficiency, in most cases aiming at cost reduction, are key drivers for any IWMS implementation, but there are other measurable benefits to build your business case:
+Cost transparency and efficiency, in most cases aiming at cost reduction, are key drivers for any IWMS implementation.
+But there are other measurable benefits that will help you build your business case.

-- Customer satisfaction: analyze the effects of both process and quality improvements with automated customer surveys to increase customer satisfaction
+- Customer satisfaction: analyse the effects of both process and quality improvements with automated customer surveys to increase customer satisfaction

-- Vendor analysis: analyze the performance of vendors over time, based on SLA’s (service level agreements), customer feedback, etc. to improve your sourcing strategy
+- Vendor analysis: analyse the performance of vendors over time, based on SLA’s, customer feedback, etc, to improve your sourcing strategy

-- Process efficiency: analyze throughput times, number of failures, time spent, favorite services, etc. to increase output and value
+- Process efficiency: analyse throughput times, number of failures, time spent, favourite services, etc, to increase output and value

-- Workplace efficiency: analyze the occupancy and effective use of both space and workplaces across your portfolio to improve alignment with the business
+- Workplace efficiency: analyse the occupancy and effective use of both space and workplaces across your portfolio to improve alignment with the business.

-- Portfolio transparency: analyze and report financial portfolio metrics, ownerships, leases, etc. to ensure compliance with local and global legislation
+- Portfolio transparency: analyse and report financial portfolio metrics, ownerships, leases, etc, to ensure compliance with local and global legislation.

 Bringing it all together

-In many organizations, FM and CRE data is spread across different spreadsheets, IT systems, or locked in the minds of staff.
-The quality and accuracy of this data is dubious and owing to the fragmentation of its sources, it is impossible to generate any type of useful management information across multiple disciplines.
+In many organisations, FM and CRE data is spread across different spreadsheets, IT systems, or locked in the minds of the staff.
+The quality and accuracy of this data is dubious and due to the fragmentation of its sources, it is impossible to generate any type of useful management information across multiple disciplines.
 When this data is brought together in a structured “single-source-of-truth,” an integrated software solution can be used for continuous identification and execution of cost efficiency and quality improvement initiatives.